Erin R. Haramoto

 The main objective of my program is to develop integrated weed management programs for Kentucky's grain crop producers that combine physical, biological, and chemical management tactics.
 More integrated methods will help to lessen reliance on chemical weed management while also managing herbicide-resistant weeds and slowing the evolution of new resistant weeds.
 My research currently addresses how weeds and weed seeds in the soil respond to practices like cover cropping and reduced tillage.

-PLS 404 INTEGRATED WEED MANAGEMENT.
-(4) A study of weed management concepts based on the integration of weed biology and ecology data with cultural, biological, and herbicidal control.
-Lecture, three hours; laboratory, two hours.
-Prereq: PLS 386.
+Course Description: A study of weed management concepts based on the integration of weed biology and ecology data with cultural, biological, and herbicidal control.

-PLS 531 FIELD SCHOOLS IN CROP PEST MANAGEMENT.
-(2) A course for the Plant Pest Management option in Plant and Soil science to reinforce the concepts of pest management learned in previous courses.
+Course Description: A course for the Plant Pest Management option in Plant and Soil science to reinforce the concepts of pest management learned in previous courses.
 Emphasis will be placed on integrating information to develop pest management strategies.
 Instructional methods will include formal lectures and laboratories in the field.
-Prereq: ENT 300 or ENT 310 or ENT 320; PLS 404 and PPA 400G; or consent of instructor.